chickazee4/starling/docs/libstarling.md

   - `is_deleted` (`int`): either 0 (not deleted) or 1 (is deleted).
 Whether you want to use records that have been "deleted" for your purposes is up to you — they are not automatically removed by any functions provided by `libstarling`, including `starling_tabulate_db()`.
   - `entries` (`Starling_entry *`): the list of entries within this record — the total should be the same as the number of fields (`Starling_db.hdr_ct`).
 * `Starling_db` (`struct`): the struct representation of the entire structure of a Starling database, corresponding to the content of both the .dbf and .var file, if applicable.
   - `year` (`unsigned char`): byte 0x01 in the .dbf file, indicating the year that the database was last updated.
-Inexplicably, this is at some times offset from 1900, but at others offset from 2000.
-One way to determine which of these is the case is to see whether offsetting from 2000 would put the update year in the future (so if it's 2022, check if `year` is greater than 22) — this is what `starling2csv` does.
+Frustratingly, this is at some times offset from 1900, but at others offset from 2000.
+One way to determine which of these is the case is to see whether offsetting from 2000 would put the update year in the future and if so, assume it is offsetting from 1900 instead — this is what `starling2csv` does.
   - `month` (`unsigned char`): byte 0x02 in the .dbf file, the month at which the database was last updated.
 Unlike `year`, this does not have any special considerations and should not act strangely.
-  - `day` (`unsigned char`): byte 0x03 in the .dbf file, the day of the month (0x01 to 0x31) at which the database was last updated.
+  - `day` (`unsigned char`): byte 0x03 in the .dbf file, the day of the month (0x01 to 0x1F/1 to 31) at which the database was last updated.
-  - `rec_ct` (`int`): the number of records (rows) in the database.
+  - `rec_ct` (`uint32_t`): the number of records (rows) in the database.
-  - `hdr_size` (`short int`): the size, in bytes, of the database header (the segment of the .dbf file that does not contain records).
+  - `hdr_size` (`uint16_t`): the size, in bytes, of the database header (the segment of the .dbf file that does not contain records).
 Equivalent to the offset in the .dbf file of the first record.
-  - `rec_size` (`short int`): the number of bytes occupied by each record in the .dbf file.
+  - `rec_size` (`uint16_t`): the number of bytes occupied by each record in the .dbf file.
 Note that this is not equivalent to the true size of the content of each record, which may be smaller or larger depending on whether the data has been padded and whether it references an external .var entry.
   - `hdrs` (`Starling_record_hdr *`): pointer referencing the fields belonging to this database.
-  - `hdr_ct` (`int`): the number of fields in the database (i.e. the number of `Starling_record_hdr`s that `hdrs` points to).
+  - `hdr_ct` (`uint32_t`): the number of fields in the database (i.e. the number of `Starling_record_hdr`s that `hdrs` points to).
   - `recs` (`Starling_record *`): pointer referencing all the records belonging to the database.
   - `ext_entries` (`unsigned char *`): the entire content of the .var file associated with this database.
 Assume this to be contaminated with null terminators - you can't use functions like `strlen()` or `strcpy()`.
-  - `ext_len` (`int`): the number of bytes in the .var file, i.e., the size of `ext_entries`.
+  - `ext_len` (`uint32_t`): the number of bytes in the .var file, i.e., the size of `ext_entries`.
 * `Starling_sanitize_flags` (`struct`): a set of flags pertaining to text operations that will be performed on entries, for use with the `starling_tabulate_db()` and `starling_sanitize()` functions.
   - `starling_clean_delims` (`int`): if set to 1, those functions will call `starling_clean_delims()` on the input entry/entries, which deletes tabs, newlines, and commas.
   - `starling_clean_tags` (`int`): if set to 1, those functions will call `starling_clean_tags()` for each input entry/entries, deleting Starling's custom formatting tags from entry text.